-Alex Chilvers is an Australian composer based in Sydney.
-He is currently completing his PhD under the supervision of Michael Smetanin at the Sydney Conservatorium of Music, where he also teaches.
-Chilvers' music and his research explore the relationship between centuries-old musical traditions and contemporary approaches to composition – particularly in Poland, where he recently traveled to study with the composer Aleksander Lasoń.
+Alex Chilvers is an Australian music composer, researcher, and educator based in Sydney.
+He completed his PhD under the supervision of Michael Smetanin at the Sydney Conservatorium of Music, where he currently teaches.
+Chilvers' music and his research explore the relationship between centuries-old musical traditions and contemporary approaches to composition – particularly in Poland, where he has studied with the composer Aleksander Lasoń.

-Prior to studying music composition, Chilvers gained an undergraduate degree in information technology, and his inclination towards algorithmic problem-solving continues to feed his creativity.
+Prior to studying music composition, Chilvers gained an undergraduate degree in information technology and worked within the Music, Sound and Performance Lab.
+His inclination towards algorithmic problem-solving and his interest in human perception continue to feed his creativity.
 His works have been performed by a number of emerging and established ensembles, including Adelaide's Soundstream Collective, the Tasmanian Symphony Orchestra, and the Polish New Music Orchestra (Orkiestra Muzyki Nowej).

 - 26 August 2018: coûte que coûte? (for SSAATB choir, piano and percussion), Luminescence Chamber Singers and Tess Said So, High Court of Australia (Canberra)

 - 18 April 2017: Drowning Trio (for flute, clarinet and violin), Phoenix Ensemble, Lviv Philharmonic (Ukraine)